TobasFlightControl/tobas_wiki/docs/gazebo_simulation.md

 ---

-If necessary, parameters can be adjusted online during flight.
+If you need to adjust parameters during flight, you can do so through a GUI interface.
-Launch the adjustment GUI with the following command:
+Launch the parameter adjustment GUI with:

 ```bash
 $ rosrun rqt_reconfigure rqt_reconfigure